Seppli11/ZHAW-Summary/summaries/23HS/FLE 401/Story Corp Interview.md

 I really like this quote, because I think a lot of people struggle with finding their purpose in life and it does seem like everybody else already know what to do.

 Additionally, he did eventually find his purpose which made him a better student, and probably explains partly why he feels so passionately about his work.

+## Reflection

+Overall, the interview went well.
+I was mostly able to continue with a different related question after my interviewee has responded.
+When I didn't know how to continue, a quick glance to my prepared questions got my back on track.
+Ray Easterlin was also a good interviewee and responded with enough details to paint a picture.

+As to if I would want to do it again, I certainly enjoyed the experience.
+However with all the preparation and planing involved, I don't see my self changing my career planing any time soon.